ngs-mstb/micgent/README.md

 ### Assemble and review the example datasets:

 Follow the links at the center of the Galaxy front page to take the interactive tours of executing the example of assembling several complete genomes of Respiratory Syncytial Virus (RSV) and reviewing the resulting Web report.
+The tours allow comparing the NGS-MSTB assemblies of several NGS replicates against the independently obtained Sanger-based assemblies of the same genomes.
 All necessary example datasets are included in the container.

 The RSV assembly example from the tour will take about 1.5 hour to run on four cores of a modern CPU.
 If you are running it on a laptop or other personal workstation, you might want to check